-S Specific M Measurable A Use Action Words R Realistic and relevant
+S Specific M Measurable A Use Action Words R Realistic and relevant T Time-limited

 Specific goals and objectives "target areas of academic achievement and functional performance.
 They include clear descriptions of the knowledge and skills that will be taught and how the child's progress will be measured".